godaddy/tartufo/docs/source/configuration.rst

 .. code-block:: shell

-   tartufo --config tartufo.toml --config myconfig.toml scan-local-repo .
+   tartufo --config tartufo.toml --config myconfig.toml scan-local-repo <target_directory>

 will cause ``tartufo`` to read ``tartufo.toml`` in the current directory (assuming it exists), and then ``myconfig.toml`` as above, and then either ``tartufo.toml`` or ``pyproject.toml`` in the current directory (only) because that is the target of the scan.

-If ``tartufo.toml`` exists in the current directory, the effect is that ``tartufo.toml`` is read first, ``myconfig.toml`` is read second (possibly overriding directives), and ``tartufo.toml`` is not read again because it was processed already (and any ``pyproject.toml`` is ignored because ``tartufo.toml``
+If ``tartufo.toml`` exists in the target directory, the effect is that ``tartufo.toml`` is read first, ``myconfig.toml`` is read second (possibly overriding directives), and ``tartufo.toml`` is not read again because it was processed already (and any ``pyproject.toml`` is ignored because ``tartufo.toml``